 - Summer semester entry: by Feb 1

-Visit the Course Placement page of the UAA Academic Catalog for information about course placement.
+Visit UAA Academic Catalog: Course Placement for information about course placement.

 Course placement, including previous versions of Accuplacer and SAT: